a-newbie-to-c/iceball/README.md

 # More info

 Check out the `docs/` directory for some in-depth information regarding formats, engine intrinsics etc. Be aware that not all documentation may be up to date however.
 A lot of this information is being ported to the [wiki](https://github.com/iamgreaser/iceball/wiki) to siphon out deprecated documentation.

+In addition, you may generate Doxygen Documentation using the `Doxyfile` config file provided.
+Note that docs for lua scripts require `doxylua`: `npm install -g doxylua`.

 # License